disturbednny/tuesdayMorningBreakfastCereal/README.md

 The purpose of the service is to receive sensor data from sensors and persist them to a database for future querying.

 ## Using the service
-In order to interact with the service, you will need ot either use curl or postman if you prefer a gui
+In order to interact with the service, you will need to either use curl or postman if you prefer a gui.
 ### Sending data to the service
 In order for the service to handle the sensor data properly, the data has to be sent via a PUT command with the body formatted in JSON.
 Each sensor type has a json schema, and the examples are provided below: